 Positions go unadvertised because employers hire people they know or who come recommended by people they trust.
 This has certainly been my experience as an employer and as someone working for others.

-At Prichard Communications, I regularly field calls from firms looking for employees or contractors.
+In my days of heading up Prichard Communications, I regularly fielded calls from firms looking for employees or contractors.
 And before I started my own company in 2007, almost all my previous jobs came to me as a result of networking.

 You can’t rely just on responding to the openings you see on “Mac’s List” and other job boards.
 If all you do is answer job ads, you will find yourself competing with dozens or even hundreds of other applicants.
 And those are tough odds, no matter how qualified you may be.